 Tips to Make Your Free Podcast RSS Feed Successful

-Did you know that over 30% of Americans listen to podcasts?
-That means that more than 90 million Americans are tuning into podcasting feeds on a regular basis.
+Did you know that over 40% of Americans listen to podcasts regularly?
+That means that more than an estimated 116 million Americans are tuning into podcasting feeds every month.
 Want to get in on the trend?

 You’re in luck.
 Fortunately, there are several ways to make your free podcast RSS feed successful.
 Read on for some of our best tips to make your free RSS feed successful.